Chaii: 2019–2022: Lightswitch and Pineapple Pizza EPs

 In October 2020, Chaii released the single "Wow (Look At Me)", co-written by Kings and Lawrence Arabia.
 The track was used in an Apple iPhone 12 commercial and a Fendi fashion campaign, and appeared in episode 8 of Inventing Anna and episode 3 of Wellmania.
 Later that year, Chaii was nominated for Breakthrough Artist of the Year and Best Producer in the 2020 Aotearoa Music Awards.

 In 2021, Chaii worked on her sophomore EP and performed at Electric Avenue.
 Three of the tracks were released in the lead-up to the EP with accompanying music videos.
 The first was "Oh Yeah Nah", produced by Party Favor, which appeared in an advert for KIA and episode 1 of Wellmania.
 In July, "Might Just" featuring Kings and eleven7four was released, followed by "Get It Done" in September.
-The full EP, Pineapple Pizza, was released on 5 November, and included the track "Mano Tou", a collaboration with Iranian rapper Chvrsi, performed entirely in Farsi.
+The full EP, Pineapple Pizza, was released on 5 November, and included the track "Mano Tou", a collaboration with Iranian rapper Chvrsi, performed entirely in Persian.
 Additional writing credits included Mazbou Q and Lawrence Arabia.
 Prior to the release, the lead single premiered in Fortnite and could be heard on the fictional 'Beat Box' radio station.
 In late 2021, Chaii left Auckland and moved to Los Angeles.

 In 2022, Chaii performed at SXSW 2022.